 Built for the 1936 Olympic Games, the Olympiastadion conjures up memories of fanatical fans and Jesse Owens sprinting and leaping for four gold medals.
 Today, the Olympiastadion is home to Berlin's premier soccer club, Hertha BSC, and hosts major sporting events like the ISTAF Athletics Meeting.
 International performers like Michael Jackson, Beyonce, The Rolling Stones and U2 have taken the crowds by storm with their dazzling concerts here.
 Designed to impress the world, this monumental multi-purpose arena has done just that since its reopening in 2004.
 Visitors can wander around the stadium on event-free days, or choose to go on a guided tour of the massive arena.
 The visitor's center is perfect to learn more about the fascinating history of this monumental structure.

 The Hackesche Höfe has been a center for food and entertainment since its construction in 1906.
-Before World War II, this area was known for its Jewish theaters and cultural institutions and later became a great place for squats, underground bars and restaurants.
-This historic hidden courtyard complex in the Scheuenviertel consists of eight courtyards and houses cultural establishments, businesses and firms.
+Before World War II, this area was known for its Jewish theaters and cultural institutions and later became a great place for shops, cafes, underground bars and restaurants.
+This historic courtyard complex in the Scheuenviertel consists of eight courtyards and houses cultural establishments, businesses and firms.
 These also include theaters, shops, bars and restaurants.
-Despite the courtyard being the largest of its kind in Berlin, the area is still infrequently visited, and makes for a lovely getaway from the Berlin crowds.
+The courtyard is the largest of its kind in Berlin, and makes for a lovely getaway.

 A beautiful public park in Berlin, the Marx-Engels-Forum is named after Karl Marx and Friedrich Engels and was founded in 1986 by the socialist leaders of Berlin.
 It houses the statues of both these pioneers of Socialism.
 The area in which the park is situated used to be a bustling neighborhood which was razed to the ground during World War II and the park was established thereafter under the GDR regime.
 The park is now visited by many tourists throughout the year and several make use of the opportunity to click a few photos while sitting on Marx's knee.